-Apogee manufactures several different PPFD meters, but MQ-500 works for all light sources, including LEDs.
+Apogee manufactures several PPFD meters, but the MQ-500 works for all light sources, including LEDs.

-The company advertises MQ-500 and other PPFD meters to scientists, so you can expect their devices to be very accurate.
+The company advertises MQ-500 and other PPFD meters to scientists—so you can expect their devices to be highly accurate.

 Apogee MQ-500 is very sensitive and responsive.
 You will be able to see the PPFD measurements in real-time as you move the meter around the growing area.

-The instrument can be used in different growing environments because it is sturdy and waterproof.
+You can use the instrument in different growing environments.
+It is sturdy and waterproof.

 Although the technology behind the device is advanced, Apogee MQ-500 is very easy to use.

-One small downside—the prize.
+One slight downside—the price.
 Apogee MQ-500 PAR Meter is high-priced.
 So, at first, you may hesitate to buy it.
 But, this device will allow you to take indoor growing to the next level and maximize your yield.
-If you really want your indoor plants to thrive, then getting the Apogee MQ-500 PAR meter is worth the investment.
+Getting the Apogee MQ-500 PAR meter is worth the investment if you really want your indoor plants to thrive.

-Many indoor growers who purchased this device will tell you that having a PPFD meter is priceless because it will eventually give you more control over your plants’ growth.
+Many indoor growers who use this device will tell you that having a PPFD meter is priceless.
+This is because it will give you more control over your plants’ growth in time.